StripesOO7/alttp-ap-poptracker-pack/README.md

 First version of an Archipelago compatible alttp-Tracker pack

 current working settings:
-    - "open", "inverted" and "standard" starting-optoins are supported
+    - "open", "Inverted" and "standard" starting-optoins are supported
     - tracking of Dungonbosses and if they are beatable
     - every check should get tracked
     - shop-sanity